 - “Despite a widespread belief that glutamate can elicit asthma, migraine headache and Chinese Restaurant Syndrome (CRS), there are no consistent clinical data to support this claim.
 In addition, findings from the literature indicate that there is no consistent evidence to suggest that individuals may be uniquely sensitive to glutamate.“

-- “This review prevents a critical review of the available literature related to the possible role of MSG in the so-called ‘Chinese restaurant syndrome’ and in eliciting asthmatic bronchospasm, urticaria, angio-oedema, and rhinitis.
+- “This review presents a critical review of the available literature related to the possible role of MSG in the so-called ‘Chinese restaurant syndrome’ and in eliciting asthmatic bronchospasm, urticaria, angioedema, and rhinitis.
 Despite concerns raised by early reports, decades of research have failed to demonstrate a clear and consistent relationship between MSG ingestion and the development of these conditions.“

 - “Despite a widespread belief that MSG can elicit a headache, among other symptoms, there are no consistent clinical data to support this claim.
 Findings from the literature indicate that there is no consistent evidence to suggest that individuals may be uniquely sensitive to MSG.
-Nurse practitioners should therefore concentrate their efforts on advising patients of the nutritional pitfalls of some Chinese restaurant meals and to seek more consistently documented etiologies for symptoms such as headache, xerostomia, or flushing.”
+Nurse practitioners should, therefore, concentrate their efforts on advising patients of the nutritional pitfalls of some Chinese restaurant meals and to seek more consistently documented etiologies for symptoms such as a headache, xerostomia, or flushing.”

 - “The results suggest that large doses of MSG given without food may elicit more symptoms than a placebo in individuals who believe that they react adversely to MSG.
 However, the frequency of the responses was low and the responses reported were inconsistent and were not reproducible.
 The responses were not observed when MSG was given with food.”

-- As for the excitoxin nonsense associated with MSG, there is just no evidence that glutamate can cross the blood brain barrier, and there is no evidence that excessive consumption of MSG actually raises the blood levels of free glutamate.
+- As for the excitotoxin nonsense associated with MSG, there is just no evidence that glutamate can cross the blood-brain barrier, and there is no evidence that excessive consumption of MSG actually raises the blood levels of free glutamate.

-These review articles, which are meta-analyses of a large number of primary research articles, along with clinical trials, just don’t support the myth that MSG has an effect on anyone.
-There might be a small subpopulation of people who are sensitive to MSG, but even that has little support in scientific evidence, and is completely dismissed in systematic reviews.
+These review articles, which are meta-analyses of a large number of primary research articles, along with clinical trials, just don’t support the MSG myth.
+There might be a small subpopulation of people who are sensitive to MSG, but even that has little support in the scientific evidence and is completely dismissed in systematic reviews.

 It is possible that Chinese food itself causes CRS.
 The food is saltier.
 It is filling.
 It can be high in carbohydrates and oils.
 In other words, other substances within the food may have the same exact effect as what is claimed by MSG alone.
 Funny thing is that soy sauce is higher in free glutamate (as discussed above, the form of MSG in solution) than what is used by most cooks.
 So are tomatoes.
 So are dozens of other foods.